rouxers/tutorial/src/beginners/first-block.md

 Note that the blue facelet on the blue-white edge should match with the blue center — not the other way around.

-Below, you will see a few examples of
+Below, you will see a few examples of how to insert the blue-white edge in place.

 #### Example: 1 move away